BLKSerene/Wordless/README.md

 [Latest Release for macOS](https://github.com/BLKSerene/Wordless/releases/download/3.5.0/wordless_3.5.0_macos.zip)|1.
 Extract all files<br>2.
 Double-click **Wordless.app** to run
 [Latest Release for Linux](https://github.com/BLKSerene/Wordless/releases/download/3.5.0/wordless_3.5.0_linux.tar.gz)|1.
 Extract all files<br>2.
 Double-click **Wordless/Wordless** to run<br>3.
 [Optional] Double-click **Wordless/Wordless - Create Shortucut** to create a shortcut in **Show Applications**
 [Past Releases](https://github.com/BLKSerene/Wordless/releases)|Not recommended
-[Baidu Netdisk](https://pan.baidu.com/s/1--ZzABrDQBZlZagWlVQMbg?pwd=wdls#list/path=%2FWordless%2FWordless%203.5.0&parentPath=%2F)|For Chinese users with unstable connections to Github (**PASSWORD: wdls**)
+[Baidu Netdisk](https://pan.baidu.com/s/1--ZzABrDQBZlZagWlVQMbg?pwd=wdls#list/path=%2FWordless%2FWordless%203.5.0&parentPath=%2F)|For Chinese users with unstable connections to GitHub (**PASSWORD: wdls**)

 > [!IMPORTANT]
-> **Note 1:** It is recommended that the path to Wordless **not contain any non-ASCII chatacters, such as Chinese characters and letters with diacritics**.
+> **Note 1:** It is recommended that the path to *Wordless* **not contain any non-ASCII chatacters, such as Chinese characters and letters with diacritics**.
 >
 > **Note 2:** If your Mac says that **“Wordless” is damaged and can’t be opened**, please open **Terminal** (Launchpad → Other) and run:
 >
 > <code>xattr -rc /Applications/Wordless.app</code><br>
 >
-> remember to replace **/Applications/Wordless.app** with the actual path of Wordless on your computer (you could drag **Wordless.app** to the **Terminal**).
-Then, **run Wordless again** (the warning prompted in Terminal could be ignored if the program could be successfully opened).
+> remember to replace **/Applications/Wordless.app** with the actual path of *Wordless* on your computer (you could drag **Wordless.app** to the **Terminal**).
+Then, **run *Wordless* again** (the warning prompted in Terminal could be ignored if the program could be successfully opened).
 >
 > **Note 3:** While opening corpora in languages other than English in *Wordless*, extra model files might need to be downloaded from the internet.
 If you encounter a **Network Error** dialog while downloading the model, chances are that it's a literal network error, so you just need to check your internet connections following the instructions in the error message and try downloading the model once more.
 >
-> Users in China, where connections to Github and Hugging Face Hub are unstable, are recommended to use a proxy and set properly the settings in **Menu Bar → Preferences → Settings → General → Proxy Settings**.
+> Users in China, where connections to GitHub and Hugging Face Hub are unstable, are recommended to use a proxy and set properly the settings in **Menu Bar → Preferences → Settings → General → Proxy Settings**.
 Alternatively, Chinese users can choose to manually download model files from [Baidu Netdisk](https://pan.baidu.com/s/1--ZzABrDQBZlZagWlVQMbg?pwd=wdls#list/path=%2FWordless%2Fmodels&parentPath=%2F).
 The steps of installing models are as follows:
 >
 > 1. Check the error message displayed in the **Network Error** dialog.
 If **stanza** is found in the error message, you need a *Stanza* model, otherwise you need a *spaCy* model.
 > 2. Download model files for the language of your corpus from the above link and **extract all files**.